apify/actor-whitepaper/README.md

 language-agnostic computing and automation jobs.
 The main goal for Actors is to make it easy for developers build and ship reusable software automation tools, which are also easy to run and integrate by other users.
+For example, Actors are useful for building web scrapers, crawlers, AI agents, or automation backends.

 ### Background